mc-ctrl/Hoyoverse-Theorycrafting-Library/Genshin_Impact/Damage_Formula_GI.md

 $$v_{x}\enspace =\enspace v_{x0}\enspace ×\enspace (1\enspace -\enspace At), \enspace v_{x}\enspace ≥\enspace 0$$
 $$v_{y}\enspace =\enspace v_{y0}\enspace +\enspace gt$$
 *Please note that v and g are vectors, they have directions.*<br>
-*Actually, many gadgets' movements are in the similiar way, but this is another chapter.*
+*Actually, many gadgets' movements are in the similiar way, but this is another chapter.*<br><br>
+**Multipliers above are only the common ones, multipliers were, are and will be updated.**
 # Special Damage Formula
+For DMG taking in different way, the formula is not entirely the same as general one.<br>
+Multipliers are added, deleted and modified in these DMG.
+There are Transformative Reactionlike Damage and True Damage:
 ## Transformative Reactionlike Damage
+You may confused with the title, this part is not Transformative Reaction Damage, at least, not entirely.
+I put a -like after Reaction is to say there are some DMG taking in the similar way with Transformative Reaction Damage.
+For example, the DMG from [Ocean-Hued Clam](https://genshin-impact.fandom.com/wiki/Ocean-Hued_Clam) works in same way.
+This kind of DMG has a special tag, IgnoreAttackerProperty.<br>
+For this type of DMG, it has actually the same Damage Formula of general DMG, but some Multipliers are modified:<br>
+### Base DMG

 ## True Damage

+# Try some exercises

+# How to calculate accurately